 The model is applied to a selection of experimentally verifiable SCPs.
 It is first calibrated to AP monopropellant burn by comparison to legacy data.
-Sandwich structures with both PBAN and HTPB binders are then used to calibrate the binder model parameters for a range of pressures.
+Sandwich structures with both PBAN and HTPB binders are then used to calibrate the model parameters for a range of pressures.
 Finally, the model is applied predictively (i.e., without adjusting parameters) to study packed AP spheres in an HTPB matrix at varying mass concentrations and varying pressures.
-For the sandwich cases, against which the model was calibrated, the error was observed to be 10% or less in most cases.
-For the predictive packed spheres case, the error is more substantial in some cases (up to 100%) but was less than 10% for the 64% case and when $p=5\,\mathrm{MPa}$ for both packings.
-Further development and calibration of the model will focus on increasing its predictive capacity for these and other SCP configurations.
-Future work will also require validation of the model against other experimental datasets, considering broader and more realistic configurations, including the Miller packings [74], that have served as a benchmark for validation in other computational modeling efforts [75-77].
+It is shown that the model matches experimental data very well, especially for the low concentration case.
+The burn profiles are shown to match well with experimental observation, both for sandwich structures and packed spheres, demonstrating the model's ability to capture complex interface geometry.

 An important conclusion that can be drawn from this work, regarding solid phase models of this type, is that it is necessary to explicitly account for interface content.
 In other words, it is an oversimplification to simply rely on individual decomposition/burn rates; to do so will inevitably fail to capture the increased burn rate observed in SCPs burning below 1 MPa.
-It is also important to reiterate the connection between pressure, concentration, and islands of left-behind binder, which may have important implications for unburned binder and combustion efficiency.
+It is also important to reiterate the connection between pressure, concentration, and islands of left-behind binder, which may have important implications for burn efficiency and production of waste binder.

+We conclude this discussion with an overview of the many simplifications made in this work.
 We have proposed a highly reduced-order model intended to capture the burn rate and morphology of SCPs, and we caution that care should be taken in the interpretation and extension of the model results.
-The primary simplification is the approximation of the mobility, L, using a pressure and species dependent power law.
+The primary simplification is the approximation of the mobility, L using a pressure and species dependent power law.
 In reality, L should be understood to depend primarily on temperature, which is determined by the heat flux, which is determined by the reaction chemistry, which is dependent on the mass flux, which in turn is dependent on the mobility.
+We also note that all of the simulations considered here have been twodimensional.
+For the case of packed spheres, a three-dimensional study is likely needed to account for the effect of spheres (rather than apparent cylinders) in the SCP.
+Investigation of these model extensions will be pursued in future work.